 Don’t let visitors, drivers or others linger in the dock area

 It’s never a good idea to have visitors hanging around your facility.
 People who don’t belong near the shipping dock should not linger there; it isn’t safe for them or your workers.
 Truck drivers and other visitors should never be allowed into operational areas any longer than necessary.
 If possible, move them to driver lounges.
-Extra people in an area where falls or other accidents are at greater risk than those trained for it.
-If you have repair people, salespeople, or others who aren’t trained in your safety and operational protocols, offer training or escort to be sure they are safe.
+Extra people in hazardous areas are at greater risk than those trained for to work in those areas.
+If you have repair people, salespeople or others who aren’t trained in your safety and operational protocols, offer training or escort to be sure they are safe.

 Make sure your edges are visible